insin/newforms/docs/widgets.rst

 Key Widget methods are:

    :js:func:`Widget#render`
-      Returns HTML for the widget, as a Unicode string.
-This method must be implemented by the subclass, otherwise ``NotImplementedError`` will be raised.
+      Returns a ``React.DOM`` representation of the widget.
+This method must be implemented by extending widgets, or an ``Error`` will be thrown.

-      The 'value' given is not guaranteed to be valid input, therefore subclass implementations should program defensively.
+      The 'value' given is not guaranteed to be valid input, therefore extending widgets should program defensively.

    :js:func:`Widget#valueFromData`
       Given an object containing input data and this widget's name, returns